Want to know the secrets of how to keep hibiscus blooming? Here are the top tips that will help you to keep it flowering all the time!

 The Bottom Line

-Do remember the fact that many hibiscus varieties start to flower from the first year itself.
-It starts blooming more after reaching maturity, which can be anywhere between 2 to 3 years after planting.
+Remember that many hibiscus varieties start to flower from the first year.
+They start blooming more after reaching maturity, which can be anywhere between 2 and 3 years after planting.

 I have 2 Hibiscus trees for the past 5-6 years and live in a cold winter climate in Canada.
 Each Fall I bring them in the house for the entire Winter and wait until May when the weather is safe, and put them outside in my garden.
 They both have always given a joyous aray of flowers each year.
 They are one of my flowering treasures that I enjoy.